rotcan/Libgdx-Samples/README.md

 # Sample
-This will list of examples done in libgdx/box2d.
+This is a list of examples done in libgdx/box2d.

 To run this code in windows as desktop application, do the following steps
 1) Build->Make Project